Samsung/Tizen.NET/_posts/2019-12-02-Build-an-Widget-application-for-Galaxy-Watch.md

 ```
 dotnet add package Tizen.Wearable.CircularUI --version 1.4.0
 ```
-#### Package Reference
+#### Package reference
 ```xml
 <PackageReference Include="Tizen.Wearable.CircularUI" Version="1.4.0" />
 ```

-### Quick Start
+### Quick start
 ℹ️
-> Unfortunately, since the application template for the .NET widget is not yet available in Visual Studio, you have to create the widget application code yourself as shown below.
+> Because the application template for the .NET widget is not yet available in Visual Studio, you must create the widget application code manually, as shown below.

 #### Step 1.
-Declaring a Widget Application in the Tizen Manifest
+Declare a widget application in the Tizen manifest
 Declare the widget application and privileges in the `tizen-manifest.xml`.
 ```xml
 <widget-application appid="org.tizen.example.MyWidget" update-period="0" exec="MyWidget.dll" type="dotnet">